Get a demo

 Top tip: Close each phase at the end of the month so team members can no longer log time.
 Remind them to log time on the new month/phase to keep timesheets and profit reporting accurate each month.

 Top tip: Filter a list of all phases for a specific month to simplify invoicing.
-For example, you can list all the July phases across all jobs and use the 'batch draft invoice creation' feature to batch invoice.
+For example, you can list all the July phases across all jobs and use the 'batch draft invoice creation' feature to batch invoices.

 Service model: a phase per service